edoddridge/aronnax/README.md

 depend on numpy, scipy, and the `MIMutils` package from the `utils` directory.

-As of this writing, that test suite checks bit-for-bit consistency of results across changes to MIM.
+As of this writing, that test suite checks that current outputs are consistent with previously accepted results.
 Thus, it is only useful for checking that refactorings that are not expected to affect the numerics indeed do not affect the numerics.